-- 1.1.7 Statements in boxed text are a guide to interpretation only and not binding as Code rules. - 1.1.8 The IPND has been developed as a resource for the telecommunications industry, providers of Directory Related Services, Enforcement Agencies and ESOs in Australia, and for any other purpose as allowed under the IPND Scheme. - 1.1.9 The IPND is a national central repository for the receipt, storage and distribution of PNCD for Data Providers and Data Users. - 1.1.10 Telstra is obliged under its Licence Conditions to establish and maintain a separate industry wide IPND. - 1.1.11 While the Act and the Licence Conditions allow for the initial establishment and maintenance of the IPND by Telstra, it is contemplated that the ongoing maintenance and operation of the IPND may be transferred to another specified person or association. - 1.1.12 Clauses 10 and 11 of Part 4 of Schedule 2 of the Act sets out the obligations to provide and maintain an IPND and the CSP's responsibilities, as follows: - (1) This clause applies if Telstra is obliged by a condition of a carrier licence to provide and maintain an integrated public number database. - (2) If; - (a) a carriage service provider supplies a carriage service to an end-user; and - (b) the end user has a public number;
+- 1.1.11 While the Act and the Licence Conditions allow for the initial establishment and maintenance of the IPND by Telstra Limited, it is contemplated that the ongoing maintenance and operation of the IPND may be transferred to another specified person or association. - 1.1.12 Clauses 10 and 11 of Part 4 of Schedule 2 of the Act sets out the obligations to provide and maintain an IPND and the CSP's responsibilities, as follows: - (1) This clause applies if Telstra Limited is obliged by a condition of a carrier licence to provide and maintain an integrated public number database. - (2) If; - (a) a carriage service provider supplies a carriage service to an end-user; and - (b) the end user has a public number;

-the carriage service provider must give Telstra such information as Telstra reasonably requires in connection with Telstra's fulfilment of that obligation.
+the carriage service provider must give Telstra Limited such information as Telstra reasonably requires in connection with Telstra Limited's fulfilment of that obligation.

-- (1) This clause applies if a person or association is obliged by a section 472 to provide and maintain an integrated public number database. - (2) If; - (a) a carriage service provider supplies a carriage service to an end-user; and - (b) the end user has a public number;
+(1) This clause applies if a person or association is obliged by a section 472 to provide and maintain an integrated public number database.

+- (2) If;

+- (a) a carriage service provider supplies a carriage service to an end-user; and

+- (b) the end user has a public number;